BetonQuest/BetonQuest/docs/API/Instruction.md

 To get a primitive number you can use the `getInt()` and `getDouble()` methods.
 Parsing Enums is also easy, just pass the class you want into the `getEnum` method.
-Keep attention that this method requires the enum to match the style standard, namely be in uppercase.
+Please make sure that the enum must follow the default Java coding style when using this method:
+All letters used for the enum values must be uppercase.

 ```JAVA title="Own parsing vs. getEnum(Enum)"
 try {